July 2003 (June data)

-In June the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta fell 1.3 percent, its fourth consecutive monthly decline.
-Decreases were registered on all subindexes except the Americas subindex, which was up 0.5 percent from May.
-The European subindex registered the largest drop at 3.5 percent, while the Pacific subindex registered a 1.7 percent decrease.
-The Pacific-excluding-Japan measure decreased 1.2 percent for the month.
-The classic subindex, which is the analogue of the original Atlanta index, was down 2.1 percent in June.
-The overall index in June was 1.6 percent lower than its year-ago level.
-On a daily basis, the overall index’s level at the end of June was 1.4 percent below its reading at the end of May, and was 2.9 percent below its level at the end of June 2001.
+In June the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta fell 0.6 percent, its eighth consecutive monthly decline.
+The index value of 118.4 is the lowest reading since January 2000.
+The dollar fell on all subindexes except the Pacific subindex, which rose 0.2 percent.
+The largest decline was registered on the European subindex, which came in 1.2 percent below the May reading.
+The Americas subindex dropped 0.9 percent and the Pacific-excluding-Japan subindex declined 0.3 percent.
+The classic subindex, which is the analogue of the original Atlanta index, fell 0.9 percent.
+The overall index in June was 6.9 percent lower than its year-ago level.
+On a daily basis, the overall index’s level at the end of June was 0.1 percent above its reading at the end of May, but 5.3 percent below its level at the end of June 2002.

 The Atlanta Fed index is based on 1995–97 bilateral trade weights for 15 currencies.
 The European subindex includes the European Monetary Union, Switzerland and the United Kingdom.
 The Pacific subindex includes Australia, China, Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan.
 The Americas subindex includes Brazil, Canada and Mexico.
 The overall dollar index includes the Saudi Arabian riyal along with the foregoing 14 currencies.
 The classic subindex includes the European Monetary Union, Switzerland, the United Kingdom, Australia, China, Hong Kong, Japan, Singapore, South Korea, Taiwan, Saudi Arabia and Canada.
 All figures are indexes and not actual exchange rates.
 A rise in the index or subindex reflects a strengthening of the dollar against currencies included.